Sweet Tofu & Blueberry Pie

 - 4 medjool dates

-- 75gr gr of dried cranberries (no sulphur dioxide and sweetened with grape or apple juice)
+- 75gr gr of dried blueberries or cranberries (no sulphur dioxide and sweetened with grape or apple juice)

 - Pinch of cinnamon